 Our tip:

 Mobile coverage (LTE/5G) on the mountain is often noticeably stronger than the fixed line.
-For videos, social media, or streaming, we recommend using your mobile data – in many cases this is faster and more stable.
+For videos, social media, or streaming, mobile data is often the better option.

 Important for your stay:

-- Infrastructure: Please note there are currently no shops for daily needs and no ATMs in Hohenstaufen (nearest option in Goeppingen, approx. 7 km).
+- Infrastructure: there are currently no shops for daily needs and no ATMs in Hohenstaufen.
+The next option is in Goeppingen (approx. 7 km).

 Enjoy your stay.